IainIsCreative/awesome-nodebots/readme.md

 - [Particle-IO](https://github.com/rwaldron/particle-io) — Compatibility library for the Spark Particle/Core/Photon IO.
 - [BeagleBone-IO](https://github.com/julianduque/beaglebone-io) — Compatibility library for the BeagleBone Black.

+### Plugins

+Plugins you may want to use to program your robots.

+- - [Temporal](https://github.com/rwaldron/temporal) — Task sequencing for your robot.

 ## Examples

 Amazing nodebots to see and be inspired by.

 - [Raspberry Pi KittyCam](https://github.com/girliemac/RPi-KittyCam) — an app using a Raspberry Pi with motion sensors and a camera by [Tomomi Imura](http://twitter.com/girlie_mac)
 - [Smoker.js](https://github.com/neilff/smoker-js) — a BBQ thermometer that uses websockets to read temperature.
+- [RobotArm](https://github.com/cheton/robotarm) — a JavaScript powered Robot Arm using Johnny-Five by [Cheton Wu](https://twitter.com/cheton)
+- [Sumobot Jr.](https://github.com/makenai/sumobot-jr) — a budget Sumobot powered by Johnny-Five by [Pawel Szymczykowski](https://twitter.com/makenai)

 ## Tutorials